We source wine from a variety of winemakers and producers around the world; you can read more about them here:

 Bodega Esteban Martin is in the Cariñena region of Spain, which is to the South-West of the larger and more famous Rioja region.
 Cariñena is well known for its Garnacha wines and also crisp, fruity, dry whites.
 Esteban Martin produces some excellent value wines without compromising on quality.
 The winery is a large modern site.
 The ground is stony and hot, perfect for those fruity flavours.

 Bodega Montecillo established themselves in 1870 in the town of Fuenmayor, Rioja Alta.
 This town has one of the longest histories of wine making in Rioja.
 Over the decades, Bodega Montecillo has built relationships with many local vineyards.
 Because of this, they only buy the very best grapes from over 800 different parcels of land in the area.
-Despite this long history, they are not stuck in past.
-In fact, they have invested heavily in technology in recent years and now use some of the latest winemaking techniques.
+They have invested heavily in technology in recent years and now use some of the latest winemaking techniques.

 Situated just north of Murcia in the South of Spain, the Castaño family owns 410 hectares of vineyards.
 They have become known as one of the very best producers in the area.
 The hot weather and altitude of the area allows them to produce wines with great fruit flavours and interesting aromatics.
 Additionally, they told us they don’t need pesticides because the hot weather means a lack of pests.
 They fine the wine using bentonite clay.